md-faisal-kabir/Neural-Network-with-Matlab/README.md

-FUlly dynamic Neural-Network with Matlab using Steepest Descent Gradiant and Quasi-Newton algorithm
+Fully dynamic Neural-Network with Matlab using Steepest Descent Gradiant and Quasi-Newton algorithm